biolink/biolink-model/docs/index.md

  * [has total](has_total.md) - total number of things in a particular reference set
  * [has zygosity](has_zygosity.md)
  * [in_taxon_label](in_taxon_label.md) - The human readable scientific name for the taxon of the entity.
- * [information resource status](information_resource_status.md) - the status of the infores identifier, default is released
  * [ingest date](ingest_date.md)
  * [is metabolite](is_metabolite.md) - indicates whether a molecular entity is a metabolite
  * [is supplement](is_supplement.md)